-1. When there is a change of occupancy that results in increased life safety or fire risk, as determined by the fire code official, and the structure exceeds 3,599 square feet (334.36 m2).
-2. In existing buildings and structures exceeding 3,599 square feet (334.36 m2), where the floor area of the building or structure is increased.

-Exception: When the building increase is to accommodate state-mandated ADA improvements and the improvement is less than 500 square feet (46.45 m2).

-3. In existing buildings and structures less than 3,600 square feet (334.45 m2), where the floor area of the building or structure is increased to exceed 3,599 square feet (334.36 m2).

-Exception: When the building increase is to accommodate state-mandated ADA improvements and the improvement is less than 500 square feet (46.45 m2).
+1. When there is a change of occupancy that results in increased life safety or fire risk, as determined by the fire code official, and the structure exceeds 3,599 square feet (334.36 m).
+2. In existing buildings and structures exceeding 3,599 square feet (334.36 m), where the floor area of the building or structure is increased.
+Exception: When the building increase is to accommodate state-mandated accessibility improvements and the improvement is less than 500 square feet (46.45 m).
+3. In existing buildings and structures less than 3,600 square feet (334.45 m), where the floor area of the building or structure is increased to exceed 3,599 square feet (334.36 m).
+Exception: When the building increase is to accommodate state-mandated accessibility improvements and the improvement is less than 500 square feet (46.45 m).

-SECTION 903.6.1 "MONITORING" IS ADDED AS FOLLOWS:
+SECTION 903.6.1 "MONITORING FOR EXISTING BUILDINGS" IS ADDED AS FOLLOWS:

-Section 903.6.1 Monitoring.
+Section 903.6.1 Monitoring for existing buildings.
 When required by the fire code official, valves controlling the water supply for automatic sprinkler systems, pumps, tanks, water levels and temperatures, critical air pressures, and water flow switches on all existing sprinkler systems shall be monitored by an approved supervising station.